BRINGING OF EXISTENCE (ERA) — THE GREAT EXPANSE

 Centuries passed.
 Some of the new children turned against Dézhira, cursing her for making them lesser than the first, while others remained faithful.
 Until one day, a few of the ellestrians cursed the ground, contaminating all the crops, and poisoning all the wildlife that ate upon the patch of land.
 A plague quickly spread across Elisium, causing the majority of the population to fall victim to the sting of death.
 The ellestrians struggled, trying to undo the wrong they had done, but to no avail.
 All the surviving children, from ellestrians to cryters, prayed for Dézhira to give them somewhere to go to escape the plague.

-Dézhira was hurt and upset with how her children had been treating one and another; but they were still her children, so she answered their prayers—but not without demonstrating the might of her wrath.
+Dézhira was hurt and upset with how her children had been treating one another; but they were still her children, so she answered their prayers—but not without demonstrating the might of her wrath.
 She shattered what was once her paradise and expanded the waters, forcing her children to flee into the ocean’s abyss.

 She found favor in one of her first children, Trillis.
 After all the millennia that had passed, Trillis had never once acted negatively toward Dézhira or thought of herself as better than her creator.
 Dézhira granted Trillis an unimaginable power to create new lands for all the children.

-After the plague and the expanse had killed most of the children, Dézhira repopulated the lands, old and new, with twelve new races, each with a lesser lifespan than the one before.
+After the plague and the expanse had killed most of the children, Dézhira repopulated the lands, old and new, with new races, each with a lesser lifespan than the one before.

-After a few years, some of the children chose to sail back to what was once Elisium, but the lands had separated and were far apart.
+After a few years, some children chose to sail back to what was once Elisium, but the lands had separated and were far apart.
 The children started a new life for themselves, but the plague still existed in small portions upon three of the lands that were once part of Elisium: Aikia, Metagore, and Penora.